kchatr/kchatr/README.md

 - ⚡ Fun fact: ...
 -->
 # Intro
-I'm Kaushik - a 20-year-old AI developer and Data Science enthusiast.
-I'm especially passionate about responsible AI development, with ethical alignment and interpretability my primary areas of interest.
-I have significant experience working with retrieval-augmented generative (RAG) models, as well as autoregressive and classification algorithms.
+I'm Kaushik - a 21-year-old AI developer and undergrad CS student at UWaterloo.
+I'm especially passionate about responsible AI development, with ethical alignment and interpretability being especially areas of interest.
+I have significant experience working with generative models in both research and applied settings, as well as working with more traditional ML techniques such as linear and tree-based algorithms.
-- 🔭 I recently interned as a Data Scientist at ProCogia, where I developed autoregressive models for real-time data, as well as benchmarking LLms and implementing guardrails.
-Previously, I developed, evaluated, and fine-tuned retriever and generative models in RAG systems and deployed LLMs to REST API endpoints.
+- 🔭 I recently interned as a Forward Deployed Engineer at Baseten, where I worked on productionizing generative models for mission-critical workloads for our customers, optimizing models to ensure that they are as performant and reliable as possible.
-- 🌱 I’m currently learning more about 3D model generation in the context of spatial computing, as well as developing an interest in representation learning and multimodal techniques.
+- 🌱 I’m currently learning more about model optimization techniques and alternatives to transformer-based architectures.
-- 💬 Ask me about anything related to generative AI, machine learning, or philosophy :)
+- 💬 Always happy to chat regarding anything AI, ethics, or economics.
-- 📫 How to reach me: My LinkedIn (https://linkedin.com/in/kchatr).
-You can check out my articles at https://medium.com/@kchatr
+- 📫 How to reach me: My LinkedIn, https://linkedin.com/in/kchatr, or email, kchatter@uwaterloo.ca

 ---
 🧰 Toolkit